Localization and flexibilization in symplectic geometry: Two models for P-flexibilization

 \subsection{Carving out Lagrangian disks}

-The construction from \cite{Lazarev_Sylvan} relies on a procedure for removing Lagrangian disks, which we now explain.
-Let $T^*D^n_{1/2}$ denote the subset of the standard structure $T^*D^n$ consisting of the cotangent bundle of the disk of radius $1/2$.
-Note that the Liouville vector field points inward near $\partial T^*D^n_{1/2}$ so that $T^*D^n_{1/2}$ is not an Weinstein sector.
-Let $X^{2n}$ be a Liouville sector with a properly embedded Lagrangian disk $C$ so that $\lambda_X|_C = 0$.
-Suppose that there is a proper inclusion
+The construction from~\cite{Lazarev_Sylvan} relies on a procedure for removing Lagrangian disks, which we now explain.
+Consider $T^*D^n$ with Liouville structure induced by the smooth vector field on the zero-section $D^n$ that vanishes on $\partial D^n \times [1-\epsilon, 1]$, points towards the origin in $\partial D^n \times (0, 1-\epsilon]$, and has an isolated zero at the origin; see the left diagram in Figure \ref{fig: Weinstein_TDn}.
+Let $T^*D^n_{1/2}$ denote the cotangent bundle of the disk of radius $1/2$, with Liouville structure inherited from $T^*D^n$.
+Note that the Liouville vector field points inward near $\partial T^*D^n_{1/2}$ so that $T^*D^n_{1/2}$ is not a sector.
+Let $X^{2n}$ be a Liouville sector with a properly embedded Lagrangian disk $C$ so that $\lambda_X|_C = 0$. \begin{defn} A strict proper inclusion

-that sends the cotangent fiber $T^*_0 D^n$ to the Lagrangian $C$; we call $\phi_C$ a parametrization of a neighorhood of $C$.
-Since the Liouville vector field points into $\phi_C(T^*D^n_{1/2})$ near $\phi_C(\partial T^*D^n_{1/2} )$, $X \backslash \phi_C(T^*D^n_1/2)$ is a new Liouville sector.
-Note that since $\phi_C(T^*D^n_{1/2})$ is contained in the interior or $X$, $X \backslash \phi_C(T^*D^n_1/2)$ has the same sectorial boundary as $X'$ but has different contact boundary.
-Often, we will drop the choice of parametrization $\phi_C$ and use the notation $X\backslash C$ to denote this sector, which we say is obtained from $X$ by \textit{carving out} $C$.
-We note that for any Lagrangian disk $C$ with Legendrian boundary, there is a Liouville homotopy supported in a neighborhood of $C$ so that a neighorhood of $C$ has a parametrization for the new Liouville form.
+that sends the cotangent fiber $T^*_0 D^n$ to the Lagrangian $C$ is called a {\em parametrization} of a neighborhood of $C$. \end{defn}

+\begin{remark} We note that for any Lagrangian disk $C$ with Legendrian boundary, there is a Liouville homotopy supported in a neighborhood of $C$ (hence an interior Liouville homotopy) so that a neighorhood of $C$ has a parametrization for the new Liouville form.
+If $C$ is strictly exact, then there is a Liouville homotopy $\lambda_t$ relative to $C$, {ie }vanishes on $C$, so that $C\subset (X, \lambda_1)$ has a parametrization. \end{remark}